jdvillamin/sorting-algorithms/README.md

 - `run.sh`: Script to compile and run the C program.
 - `run3x.sh`: Script to compile and run the C program three times.
-- `runall.sh`: Script to compile and run all C programs.
-- `runall3x.sh`: Script to compile and run all C programs three times.

 ## How to Use